 The first thing we will do is write an ABORT record to the log to signify that we are starting the process.
 Then we will start at the last operation in the log for that transaction.
-We will undo each operation and write a CLR record to the log.
+We will undo each operation in the transaction and write a CLR record to the log for each undone operation.
 A CLR (Compensation Log Record) is a new type of record signifying that we are undoing a specific operation.
 It is essentially the same thing as an UPDATE record (it stores the previous state and the new state), but it tells us that this write operation happened due to an abort.